Even as Seattle home market dips, heated competition by homebuyers spreads to neighboring counties

 Low mortgage rates, though, aren’t treating all homebuyers equally, according to research from Zillow.

-While a typical Seattle homebuyer can expect to spend proportionally less on mortgage payments — 23% of their monthly income today compared to 27.1% in 2018 — successive years of steep home price hikes have made it harder to afford down payments.
+While a typical Seattle homebuyer can expect to spend proportionally less on mortgage payments — 23% of their monthly income today compared to 27.1% in 2018 — successive years of steep home-price hikes have made it harder to afford down payments.
 In today’s market, a 20% down payment costs the typical Seattle buyer nearly 11 months of income, compared to 8.3 months in 2014.

 That could be one reason some buyers flocked to affordable South King County, where prices rose as much as 24% year-over-year to land between $499,975 and $544,000.
 But the tony Eastside’s spacious homes also drew interest from buyers: The submarket clocked a new all-time median price high of $1,050,000, a 16.7% hike from last year.